 Pancreatic cancer patients who participate in clinical research have better outcomes.
 Every treatment available today was approved through a clinical trial.
-The Pancreatic Cancer Action Network strongly recommends clinical trials at diagnosis and during every treatment decision.
+The Pancreatic Cancer Action Network (PanCAN) strongly recommends clinical trials at diagnosis and during every treatment decision.

 In the fight against pancreatic cancer, clinical trials often provide the best treatment options, and they give patients early access to cutting-edge treatments that can lead to progress in research, improved treatment options and better outcomes.